evamaxfield/distributed-ecosystem/README.md

 * iterative development should be simple
 * sharing data should be easy (internally or externally)
-* data is linked to the code that produced it
+* data should be linked to the code that produced it
-* data organization is (partially) managed for the user
+* data organization should be (partially) managed for the user
 * scaling from laptop to cluster should be a non-issue

 ### A Brief Discussion on Why